BREXIT - Possible Outcomes for Citizens [Updated 11/04/2019]

 - Family members in a relationship with the EU citizen before the end of the transition period will be able to join those with settled status at any future date;

 - New immigration rules, applying to EU nationals arriving after transition, should come into effect by January 2021.
 EEA workers will be treated the same as non-European nationals under the existing points-based system, but with some amendments to the system.
 The government’s proposal is analysed in detail here.

-- The rights of UK nationals resident in the EU before the end of the transition period will be similarly protected, though registration schemes will vary between members states;
+- The rights of UK nationals resident in the EU before the end of the transition period (31 December 2020, unless extended), and of their family members, will be similarly protected, though registration schemes will vary between members states.

 On 6 December 2018, the government published a policy paper outlining the UK government’s proposals for protecting EU citizens’ rights in case the UK leaves the EU without an agreed and ratified withdrawal deal.

 In a no-deal Brexit scenario, with no transition period, the EU Settlement Scheme will still operate but the cut-off dates will be brought forward:

 - Only EU citizens already in the UK by Brexit day will qualify, and they will have to apply by 31 December 2020;

 - Family members in a relationship with the EU citizen before Brexit day will be able to join those with settled status until 29 March 2022.